 That’s what Caleb was thinking.
 Despite the grim reality of the task before them, Caleb, from the tribe of Judah (Jesus’ tribe, by the way), doesn’t think twice.
 He knows where Israel’s bread is buttered: not in spears and chariots, but God.

 Fatally, the other scouts don’t see it that way.

 But the men who had gone up with him said, “We can’t attack those people; they are stronger than we are.”
 And they spread among the Israelites a bad report about the land they had explored.
 They said, “The land we explored devours those living in it.
 All the people we saw there are of great size.
 We saw the Nephilim there (the descendants of Anak come from the Nephilim).
 We seemed like grasshoppers in our own eyes, and we looked the same to them.” (v.
 31-33)

 It was the final straw for God.
-He brought their fantasies to pass – they were devoured, albeit only them and not their children, and by the desert instead of the Canaanites.
-They were sentenced to wander for forty years until that generation died out.
+Ironically, he brought their fantasies to pass – they were devoured, albeit by forty years of desert wanderings instead of the Canaanites.
 The ten unfaithful scouts didn’t even make it that far (14:37).

 Fast forward 45 years, two books, and a successful conquest of Canaan.
 Caleb comes to Joshua and asks him for a favor.

 “I was forty years old when Moses the servant of the Lord sent me from Kadesh Barnea to explore the land.
 And I brought him back a report according to my convictions, but my fellow Israelites who went up with me made the hearts of the people melt in fear.
 I, however, followed the Lord my God wholeheartedly.
 So on that day Moses swore to me, ‘The land on which your feet have walked will be your inheritance and that of your children forever, because you have followed the Lord my God wholeheartedly.’